About

 Reports are informed by the shared knowledge and Indigenous-led practices discussed at the National Gatherings, and in meetings with Survivors and those leading search and recovery efforts across the country.

-• Include needed measures and make recommendations relating to federal laws, regulations, policies, and practices surrounding unmarked graves and burial sites at former Indian Residential Schools, as well as other associated sites.
+• Includes needed measures and make recommendations relating to federal laws, regulations, policies, and practices surrounding unmarked graves and burial sites at former Indian Residential Schools, as well as other associated sites.

-• Be based upon and include information shared through National Gatherings, meetings, submissions, community visits, and research carried out during the course of the Mandate.
+• Is based upon and includes information shared through National Gatherings, meetings, submissions, community visits, and research carried out during the course of the Mandate.

 Our Logo Story